WHY DID WE NEED THE INDICATE PILOT?

-INDICATE aimed to meet one of the most fundamental challenges to decarbonise buildings – the lack of data to support policymaking and strategic business decision-making.
+The INDICATE Pilot aimed to meet one of the most fundamental challenges to decarbonise buildings – the lack of data to support policymaking and strategic business decision-making.

-INDICATE pushed for policy and industry to tackle both operational and embodied carbon -‘Whole Life Carbon’ (WLC).
+The INDICATE pilot pushed for policy and industry to tackle both operational and embodied carbon -‘Whole Life Carbon’ (WLC).

-INDICATE was an accelerator which offered a project framework and co-funding to support efforts to generate much-needed building-level WLC data in Europe.
+From 2022 to 2024, the INDICATE pilot offered a project framework and co-funding to support efforts to generate much-needed building-level WLC data in Europe.
 The data had to be generated if industry and policy action on decarbonising buildings were to be brought in line with the 1.5 °C target from the 2015 Paris COP21 agreement.

 National partnerships were forged between industry, academia, and national government.
 This co-creation approach promised to ensure the stakeholders would act on the data and the outcomes to accelerate policy and industry change.